All

 Credits: 4

 What is action?
 What is character?
 What are gesture, timing, rhythm and stakes?
-How do actors, playwrights, and directors collaborate to create an experience in space and time?
+How do actors, playwrights, directors, and the audience collaborate to create an experience in space and time?
 This seminar offers young theater artists the chance to examine the craft from the inside out.
 Throughout the course everyone participates in all exercises and assignments.
-Non-writers make up stories,
+Non-writers

 Directing I: The Director's Vision — DRA4332.01